 There are over 2 million people taking blood thinners.
 Many people who have suffered a stroke or heart attack are prescribed blood thinners to prevent another one from happening.

-Individuals with heart conditions such as irregular heart rhythms, blood vessel disease, or deep vein thrombosis also use blood thinners.
+People with heart conditions like irregular heart rhythms use blood thinners too.
+As well as individuals with blood vessel disease, or deep vein thrombosis.

 Blood Thinner Risks